jasminexie/seleniumgrid-pytest/README.md

 pytest
 ```

-Where it runs all tests on Chrome and Firefox. `--browser` is a required argument that accepts a string of browser names split by ";".
+Where it runs all tests on Chrome and Firefox. `--addconfig` is a required argument that accepts a string with the format `platformName:browserName1,browserName2,browserName3` with no spaces in between.

 It is set automatically in `pytest.ini` but can be subject to change.

-`pytest-xdist` is also installed and can be run or configured. ie:
+`pytest-xdist` is also installed and can be run or configured.
+To run tests concurrently on 4 cores:

 ```
 pytest -n 4